Tafazzul-Nadeem/whiner/README.md

 # whiner
-Agentic AI system for auto setting reminder for events from mail inboxes
+Agentic AI system for auto setting of reminders for events from incoming mails